Structure Learning for Directed Trees: Simulation Experiments

 \section{Simulation Experiments}

 In this section, we investigate the finite-sample performance of CAT and perform simulation experiments investigating the identifiability gap and its lower bound.
-In \Cref{sec:StructureLearningForTrees} we compare the performance of CAT to CAM of \cite{CAM} for Gaussian and non-Gaussian additive noise models with causal graphs given by directed trees.
+In \Cref{sec:StructureLearningForTrees} we compare the performance of CAT to CAM of \cite{CAM} for causal additive tree models with Gaussian and non-Gaussian noise.
+In \Cref{sec:ExperimentCATonDAGs} we compare the CAT and CAM for causal discovery on non-tree DAG models (CAT always outputs a directed tree).
+In \Cref{sec:ExperimentHypothesisTest} we investigate the finite sample power and level of the proposed hypothesis testing procedures.
 In \Cref{sec:ExperimentIdentifiabilityConstant} we perform simulation experiments that highlight the behavior of the identifiability gap and its corresponding lower bound derived in \Cref{sec:ScoreGap}.
-In \Cref{sec:ExperimentCATonDAGs} we compare the CAT and CAM for causal discovery on non-tree DAG models (CAT always outputs a directed tree).
-The code scripts (R) for the simulation experiments and an implementation of CAT is available on GitHub.\footnote{\url{https://github.com/MartinEmilJakobsen/CAT}}
+The code scripts (R) for the simulation experiments, empirical applications and the implementation of CAT and the two testing procedures are available on GitHub (see \Cref{footnodeGithub}).